You are now in the main content area

 Biography

-Frank Russo is a professor of Psychology at Toronto Metropolitan University, where he holds the NSERC-Sonova Senior Research Research Chair in Auditory Cognitive Neuroscience.
-He is also affiliate scientist at KITE (Toronto Rehabilitation Institute, University Health Network), core member of the McMaster Institute for Music and the Mind (MIMM), and adjunct professor in Speech Language Pathology and Music at the University of Toronto.
-In his Science of Music Auditory Research and Technology (SMART) Lab at Ryerson, he conducts basic research on the biological, cognitive, and social-emotional bases of music and speech.
-He also engages in two related areas of applied research.
-The first area seeks to develop and optimize assistive and rehabilitative technologies that may support perception and production of vocal-facial emotion.
-The second area assesses the potential for music-based interventions to contribute to health and wellbeing.
-Frank is committed to the dissemination and translation of research beyond the academy through creative collaborations with community-based groups and industry.
-Successful translations of his research include a Canadian train-horn standard, a sensory substitution technology, new algorithms to support music perception through hearing aids, new approaches to music as medicine, and the development of singing interventions to support health and wellbeing.
+Frank Russo is a Professor of Psychology at Toronto Metropolitan University, where he holds the NSERC-Sonova Senior Research Research Chair in Auditory Cognitive Neuroscience.
+He is also affiliate scientist at KITE (Toronto Rehabilitation Institute, University Health Network) and adjunct professor in Rehabilitation Sciences at the University of Toronto.
+In his Science of Music Auditory Research and Technology (SMART) Lab, he conducts basic research on the biological, cognitive, and social-emotional bases of music and speech.
+He also engages in applied research concerning music-based interventions through collaborations with community-based groups, government, and industry.
+Successful translations of his research include a Canadian train-horn standard, a sensory substitution technology, an algorithm for supporting music perception through hearing aids, and the SingWell project, a research network committed to understanding, informing, and inspiring choirs for individuals living with communication challenges.
 He is a Fellow of the Canadian Psychological Association, Massey College, and the Canadian Society for Brain, Behavior and Cognitive Science.
-He is also past president of the Canadian Acoustical Association.
+He is also a past-president of the Canadian Acoustical Association.

 Selected Publications